Study: Best Credit Card for Groceries 2015

-The Barclaycard Rewards MasterCard is a good option for people with average credit.
+Barclaycard Rewards MasterCard is a good option for people with fair credit.
 With the Barclaycard Rewards MasterCard, you’ll earn two points on every dollar spent on groceries, gas and utility purchases, plus one point per dollar spent on everything else.
-That equates to 2% and 1% cash back, respectively.
+That equates to 2% and 1% cash back (via a statement credit), respectively.
 Put into dollar terms, $500 in monthly grocery spending will put $10 back into your pocket.
 There’s no limit to the points you can earn and no redemption fees to worry about.

 Also worth noting is that, because this is a MasterCard, it’s likely to be accepted in more places than American Express and Discover, which has a somewhat smaller network of merchants.